ziomCode/alx-pre_course/0x01-git/README.md

-this is a second readme
+this is a second readme and i am updating it